toadle/strapi_lift/README.md

-# strapi_Lift - Contentful to Strapi Importer
+# strapi_lift - Contentful to Strapi Importer

 A Ruby-based CLI tool for converting and importing [Contentful](https://www.contentful.com) into [Strapi](https://strapi.io).
 This tool handles the migration of entries and assets.
 You'll have to create the needed content types in Strapi beforehand.